yellowled/s9y-2k11/README.markdown

 ## Features

+2k11 is a responsive HTML5 template.
+It has a fluid grid layout which adapts to the visitor's screen resolution, even on smaller screens down to smartphones.

 ### Layout options

 2k11 supports three different layouts, activated by pushing sidebar plugins to the standard left/hidden/right sidebars in plugin management in the backend: